codefresh-io/docs.codefresh.io/_docs/deployments/kubernetes/deployment-options-to-kubernetes.md

 %}

 ## Add a Deployment step
 So now you have deployed your image manually, which is great.
-But how to trigger the deployment within your pipeline?
-For that you will need to add a step of a “Deploy” type to the Codefresh YAML manifest file:
+But, how can you trigger the deployment within your pipeline?
+For that you will need to add a step of type `Deploy` type to the Codefresh YAML manifest file:

   `YAML`
 {% highlight yaml %}